 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session

 Let’s create Azure AD Dynamic Device Group for Windows 10 Enterprise for Virtual Desktops.
-This dynamic Azure AD device group is based on operating system type.
+This dynamic Azure AD device group is based on the type of operating system used.

+AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops